-- Farmworker Housing: Amend the RA zone to define farmworker housing up to 36 beds or 12 units as an agricultural use to be similarly permitted as other agricultural uses in the same zone, pursuant to Health and Safety Code Section 17021.6 on farmworker housing requirements.
-There is no commercial agriculture or farms anywhere in the City and all of the RA land, except one lot, is developed with a home. - Employee Housing: Permit employee housing for six or fewer employees as a residential use subject to the same development standards and design as single-family residences, pursuant to Health and Safety Code Section 17021.5 on employee housing requirements. - Accessory Dwelling Units (ADU): Update the ADU ordinance to comply with current State laws if necessary and submit the adopted ordinance to HCD for review. - Findings for CUP: Modify the required findings for CUP approval to ensure objectivity and certainty in outcomes.
+• Farmworker Housing: Amend the RA zone to define farmworker housing up to 36 beds or 12 units as an agricultural use to be similarly permitted as other agricultural uses in the same zone, pursuant to Health and Safety Code Section 17021.6 on farmworker housing requirements.
+There is no commercial agriculture or farms anywhere in the City and all of the RA land, except one lot, is developed with a home.

+- Employee Housing: Permit employee housing for six or fewer employees as a residential use subject to the same development standards and design as single-family residences, pursuant to Health and Safety Code Section 17021.5 on employee housing requirements. - Accessory Dwelling Units (ADU): Update the ADU ordinance to comply with current State laws if necessary and submit the adopted ordinance to HCD for review. - Findings for CUP: Modify the required findings for CUP approval to ensure objectivity and certainty in outcomes.
 Specifically, the finding requiring the use not be detrimental to the surrounding area (Finding 2) and the finding requiring compatibility with existing patterns of land use and development in the surrounding area (Finding 3) can be considered subjective.
 The Zoning Code amendment will modify or remove these findings to ensure objectivity in evaluation.
-Furthermore, the City is proposing to remove the CUP requirement for all multi-family housing projects.

-- Emergency Shelters: In compliance with AB 2339, amend the CL zone as the zone to permit emergency shelters by right without discretionary review, revise the parking standards to base on staffing level, and expand the definition of emergency shelters to include navigation centers.
+Furthermore, the City is proposing considering to remove the CUP requirement for all small multi-family housing projects or affordable housing projects with 50 percent affordable units. - may be considered subjective. - Emergency Shelters: In compliance with AB 2339, aAmend the CL zone as the zone to permit emergency shelters by right without discretionary review, revise the parking standards to base on staffing level, and expand the definition of emergency shelters to include interim interventions such as navigation centers, bridge housing, and respite and recuperative care.
 The CL zone conditionally permits a variety of residential uses and are located along transportation corridors, offering access to services and public transportation.
-In addition, amend the Zoning Code to ensure parking requirement is based only on staffing level pursuant to AB 139. - Low Barrier Navigation Centers (LBNC): Amend the Zoning Code to permit LBNC as a use by right in areas zoned industrial and nonresidential zones permitting multi-family uses, subject to development standards. - Transitional and Supportive Housing: Amend the regulations ensure transitional and supportive housing is similarly permitted as other residential dwellings of the same type in the same zone where residential uses are permitted, including mixed use zones.
+In addition, amend the Zoning Code to ensure parking requirement is based only on staffing level pursuant to AB 139.
+Make updates to the Zoning Code related to emergency shelters as part of the General Plan/Zoning Code update in February 2025. - Low Barrier Navigation Centers (LBNC): Amend the Zoning Code to permit LBNC as a use by right in areas zoned industrial mixed use and nonresidential zones permitting multi-family uses, subject to development standards. - Transitional and Supportive Housing: Amend the regulations ensure transitional and supportive housing is similarly permitted as other residential dwellings of the same type in the same zone where residential uses are permitted, including mixed use zones.
 Amend regulations pursuant to AB 2162, which requires supportive housing projects meeting specific criteria to be allowed by-right in multifamily and mixed-use zones, including non-residential zones permitting multifamily uses.
-Additionally, if the project is located within 1⁄2 mile of transit, no minimum parking can be required. - Residential Parking Requirements: Adopt new regulations to update and reduce current requirement of 1.5 covered spaces per unit to one enclosed parking space per multi-family family unit under two bedrooms, consistent with the City's TOD standards, and remove the requirement for enclosed garage parking for very and low income affordable units to allow flexibility for development projects to meet the parking requirements (such us via surface parking). - Residential Minimum Unit Size: Adopt new regulations to reduce current requirement of 600 sf (one-bedroom unit) to 400 sf to facilitate the development of small units (live/work, SRO), particularly housing for special needs populations. - Residential Objective Design and Development Standards: Adopt new objective residential standards.
-As part of this review and comprehensive update to the Zoning Code to implement the new General Plan, the City will prepare design and development standards (height, parking, setbacks, architectural design, open space, etc.) enabling the maximum density of each zone can be achieved with good design. - Administrative Multi-Family Review: Reduce the CUP requirement for residential use citywide from four to twelve units. - Density Bonus: Delete the existing Density Bonus Ordinance and comply with State law. - Manufactured Homes: Amend the Zoning Code to allow manufactured homes built on a permanent foundation in the same manner and same zones as conventional or stick-built homes. - SB 35: Establish written procedures for implementing SB 35. - Residential Care Facilities: Revise the Zoning Ordinance to allow care facilities of seven or more residents in districts that permit residential uses, approved subject to objective design and development standards.
+Additionally, if the project is located within 1⁄2 mile of transit, no minimum parking can be required. - Residential Parking Requirements: Adopt new regulations to update and reduce current requirement of 1.5 covered spaces per unit to one enclosed parking space per multi-family family unit under two bedrooms, consistent with the City's TOD standards, and requiring only surface parking for affordable units remove the requirement for covered or enclosed garage parking for very and low income affordable units to allow flexibility for development projects to meet the parking requirements (such us via surface parking).